-All words in the documentation that correspond to a documented class will automatically be replaced by a link to the page containing the documentation of the class.
+All words in the documentation that correspond to a documented class and contain at least one non-lower case character will automatically be replaced by a link to the page containing the documentation of the class.
 If you want to prevent that a word that corresponds to a documented class is replaced by a link you should put a % in front of the word.
+To link to an all lower case symbol, use \ref.